inadeemkhan/magento2-out-of-stock-end-catalog/README.md

 ## Features:
 1. To show out of stock products in the last.
-2. Magento2 extension like a code functionality.
+2. Magento2 extension works like a core functionality.

 ## Installation